swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Internal Validity

 We performed the usability test in an uncontrolled, remote environment, and all participants used their own computers and software installations.
-The downside of this is the early failure of one subject, which could not get the prototype extension running on their system, hence not participating in the test.
-Even though we could have prevented this situation in a controlled lab environment, we consciously decided to take this risk and in turn get more realistic results from users working in the context of their accustomed development environment.
+The downside of this is the early failure of one subject, which could not get the prototype extension running on their system resulting in an invalid data set.
+Even though we could have prevented this situation in a controlled lab environment, we consciously decided to take this risk and, in turn, get more realistic results from users working in the context of their accustomed development environment.

 ## External Validity

 Due to the circumstance that one study participant could not set up the prototype extension, we ended up having only two valid data sets after the remote usability test.
 Two test subjects should have allowed us to find around 50% of all usability issues present [@Nielsen_Landauer_1993].
-Because the two remaining subjects share four of 10 issues, we are confident that we could identify the most critical usability problems nonetheless.
+Because the two remaining subjects share four of 10 issues, we are confident that we identified the most critical usability problems nonetheless.

 ## Construct Validity

-We carefully moderated the test session once a test subject fell silent for more than 10 seconds and missed to "think aloud".
-Even though the participants told us that "speaking to themselves" creates an unfamiliar environment for them, we expect the moderation techniques used [@Boren_Ramey_2000] to minimize any influences on the results.
+We carefully moderated the test session once test subjects fell silent for more than 10 seconds and reminded them to "think aloud".
+Even though the participants told us that "speaking to themselves" created an unfamiliar environment for them, we expect the moderation techniques used [@Boren_Ramey_2000] to minimize any influences on the results.

 # Future Work {#sec:future_work}